 The City has the benefit of a highly skilled, professional labor force.
 Key industries include tourism, real estate, banking and finance, retailing, apparel design and manufacturing.
 Emerging industries include multimedia and bioscience.
-According to the State of California Employment Development Department, the unemployment rate for San Francisco remained stable at 5.0 percent between February and March 2004.
-This rate is in comparison with an adjusted unemployment rate of 6.6 percent for California and 6.0 percent for the nation during the same period.
+According to the State of California Employment Development Department, the unemployment rate for San Francisco was 4.4 percent in May 2004, down from a revised 4.8 percent in April 2004.
+This rate is in comparison with an adjusted unemployment rate of 5.8 percent for California and 5.3 percent for the nation during the same period.